Manaung Airport

 Manaung Airport is an airport in Manaung, Rakhine State, Myanmar.
 Manaung Airport was constructed in 1969 for Douglas C-47 Skytrain airplanes as a grass landing airstrip.
 In the 1983-1984 fiscal year, it was upgraded to be all-weather accessible with a 2,000 ft long bituminous airstrip for Twin Otter type aircraft.
 In 2015, The length of the airstrip was then expanded to 4,000 ft for F-27 Fokker aircraft, with only 3,700 ft of the airstrip being upgraded to asphalt concrete surface.

+Following the 2021 military coup, commercial air flights to Manaung airports were suspended and did not resume until April 24, 2026.
+Operations were restarted using small L-410 aircraft.